physiozoo/physiozoo/docs/sections/tutorials/peakdetection.rst

 Peak detection
 ==============

 In this tutorial you will learn how to load an electrocardiogram (ECG) recording and perform R-peak detection.
 You will also learn how to manually correct miss-detected peaks.
+Peak detection is performed in the ``Peak detection`` module.

 **Introduction**
 ---------------------